 Information for interested personnel: The 5th Special Operations Squadron is currently recruiting pilots, navigators, loadmasters and flight engineers to fill jobs at Hurlburt Field.
 For more information, please call (850) 881-5899, (850) 881-2450 or (850) 885-6080.

 The 5th Special Operations Squadron provides an instructor cadre for the Air Force Special Operations Training Center's U-28A and Combat Aviation Advisor programs.
 It also provides intratheater support to Special Operations Forces worldwide in support of National Command Authorities taskings.

-The 5th Special Operations Squadron at Hurlburt Field, Fla., is a Total Force Integration unit whose members participate in the Active Duty mission of the Air Force Special Operations Training Center at Hurlburt.
+The 5th SOS at Hurlburt Field, Florida, is a Total Force Integration unit whose members participate in the Active Duty mission of the Air Force Special Operations Training Center at Hurlburt.
 While 5th SOS members perform duty at Hurlburt as part of AFSOTC, the squadron administratively falls under the 919th Special Operations Wing, a USAF Reserve unit headquartered at Duke Field, Fla.

 The 5th SOS traces its history back to 1944 and the 5th Combat Cargo Squadron.
 During World War II, the 5th saw extensive combat action in the Asiatic-Pacific theater.